Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones: Holography of symmetric tensor coupling vs. Real material

-\item \textbf{$h_{ii}$ and $h_{ij}$ vs. superlattice structure}\\ In the superlattice graphene, Dirac cones exhibit anisotropic deformation along a preferred direction in momentum space due to a periodically distributed potential \cite{Park_2008}, as illustrated in the figure~\ref{figure10}(d).
+In the superlattice graphene, Dirac cones exhibit anisotropic deformation along a preferred direction in momentum space due to a periodically distributed potential \cite{Park_2008}, as illustrated in the figure~\ref{figure10}(d).
 As discussed in \cite{Park_2008}, the renormalized Fermi velocity depends on the height, period, and width of the periodic potential.
 Therefore, the structural parameters of the potential can be corresponded to $\varphi_{ii}$ and $\varphi_{ij}$. \end{itemize}

-The symmetric tensor parameter $\varphi_{\mu\nu}$ can be mactched with measured parameters to reproduce the local energy dispersion of a material.
+The symmetric tensor parameter $\varphi_{\mu\nu}$ can be matched with measured parameters to reproduce the local energy dispersion of a material.
 For example, the Dirac cone on the $\mathrm{Bi}_{2}\mathrm{Se}_{3}$ $(221)$ surface exhibits an anisotropic electronic band structure with elliptical equi-energy contours \cite{PhysRevB.84.195425}.
-This anisotropic feature corresponds to the squashed spectral density induced by $h_{ii}$.
+This anisotropic feature corresponds to the squashed spectral density induced by $\Phi_{ii}$.
 This correspondence enables us to identify a negative value for $\varphi_{yy}$ to accurately reproduce the elliptical contours reported in \cite{PhysRevB.84.195425}.

+Although the deformed Green's functions can be expressed through linear transformations of frequency and momentum, these transformations are used only as a computational mapping to the free Green's function.
+The physical spectral function is evaluated in the original variables $(\omega,k_i)$, which define the fixed laboratory frame.
+In this frame, the external tensor source $\varphi_{\mu\nu}$ is varied while the lattice axes, strain directions, external-field directions, and measurement frame are held fixed.
+Therefore, the resulting changes in cone angle, velocity, anisotropy, rotation, and tilt modify the measured dispersion relative to these fixed structures and cannot be removed by a passive coordinate redefinition.
+We therefore interpret these effects as physically measurable spectral deformations induced by the external tensor source, rather than merely kinematic artifacts of the linear transformation.

 In summary, the values of $\varphi_{\mu\nu}$ can be determined by measuring the Fermi velocities, cone angles, and tilt angles of the local energy dispersion for a given material (See figure~\ref{figure1}).